Talent Acquisition11 February 2020

 How to share feedback

 Personally, I feel this is where technology had its limitations and where over-reliance on it can cause an initial positive experience to quickly turn into a negative one.
 A ‘human’ phone or video call is recommended to deliver feedback.
 Whether this be direct or through a third-party search firm, offering candidates an opportunity to discuss feedback (and a subsequent platform to share it with the company) demonstrates a company’s value of that individual’s investment of time in the interview process.
+Innovations around feedback surveys and the creation of online platforms for these are a great way to improve the interview experience and should be utilized whenever possible.

 Where there are multiple stakeholders involved in the candidate experience